x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/mobile-device-mailbox-policies-exchange-2013-help.md

 > [!IMPORTANT]
 > Windows Phone 7 mobile phones only support a subset of all Exchange ActiveSync mailbox policy settings.
 For a complete list, see Windows Phone 7 Synchronization.

-> [!WARNING]
+> [!NOTE]
-> The iOS7 fingerprint reader is not supported as a device password.
-If you enable the fingerprint reader to secure your iOS7 device, you will still need to create and enter a password if your mobile device mailbox policies require a password.
+> Apple Touch ID and Face ID are not supported as a substitute for a device password.
+If you enable Touch ID or Face ID to secure your iOS device, you must still create and enter a password if your mobile device mailbox policies require a password.

 ## Overview of mobile device mailbox policies